 I’ve observed tween girls from school and church who have gotten smartphones and social media accounts.
 Within weeks, I’ve watched them turn from talkative, smiling girls into zombies staring at the phone.
 They are introduced to dark things like cutting, sexual experiences outside of marriage, and dressing to look older.
 They cocoon with their phones instead of blooming into the young ladies they are meant to be.

 It’s hard enough for an adult to deal with disparaging comments online or a lack of comments which communicates “no one is interested in me.”
 Imagine how much harder it is for tweens who don’t yet possess the emotional maturity to cope with the digital world.
 Researchers have proposed a new phenomenon called “Facebook depression,” defined as depression that develops when preteens and teens spend a great deal of time on social media sites, such as Facebook, and then begin to exhibit classic symptoms of depression.

-Arlene Pellicane is a speaker and author of several books including Parents Rising and Calm, Cool, and Connected: 5 Digital Habits for a More Balanced Life.
-If you need help with taming technology in your home, Arlene has a book for you, Growing Up Social: Raising Relational Kids in a Screen-Driven World (co-authored with Dr. Gary Chapman).
-She has been a featured guest on the Today Show, Fox & Friends, Focus on the Family, FamilyLife Today, The 700 Club, and Turning Point with Dr. David Jeremiah.
+Arlene Pellicane is a speaker and author of several books including Screen Kids (co-authored with Dr. Gary Chapman), Parents Rising and Calm, Cool, and Connected: 5 Digital Habits for a More Balanced Life.
+She has been featured on the Today Show, Fox & Friends, Wall Street Journal, Focus on the Family, and Turning Point with Dr. David Jeremiah.
 Arlene lives in San Diego with her husband James and their three children.
 To learn more about Arlene, visit www.ArlenePellicane.com